glowkeeper/digitalDiscoveryPresentation/presentation/digitalDiscovery.md

 + Trusted identity gives the system a natural way of overcoming 'Sybil Attacks'
 + Provides a solution to the _Byzantine Generals Problem_

+## Bitcoin Overview

++ Referred to as _cryptocurrency_ because it is a form of electronic currency that relies on cryptographic techniques to prove identity and authenticity and to enforce read and write access to the [Bitcoin](https://bitcoin.org/en/) network.
++ The basic unit of account on the system is also called _Bitcoin_, and the smallest unit amount within the [Bitcoin](https://bitcoin.org/en/) network is the _Satoshi_.

 ## How does Bitcoin work?

-> + Paying with [Bitcoin](https://bitcoin.org/en/) means creating a record of the _transaction_ on the blockchain
+> + [Bitcoin](https://bitcoin.org/en/) is a P2P network whose overriding purpose is the propagation of any _transactions_ requiring validation
-> + _Miners_ on the network use their computing power to solve a computationally intensive cryptographic puzzle, thereby verifying the transactions
+> + _Miners_ on the network use computing power to solve computationally intensive cryptographic puzzles that verify _blocks_ of transactions
+> + Transactions are owners of Satoshi transferring their ownership.
+New owners can authorises those transactions' ongoing transfer, forming a chain of ownership - a _blockchain_
+> + Hence, paying with [Bitcoin](https://bitcoin.org/en/) means creating a record of a _transaction_
-> + The blockchain is a distributed, historical record of all [Bitcoin](https://bitcoin.org/en/) transactions, recorded in _blocks_
+> + Thus, the _blockchain_ is a distributed, historical record of all [Bitcoin](https://bitcoin.org/en/) transactions

 ## Bitcoin Transactions